pombreda/lepl/doc-src/manual/intro-4.rst

   >>> print(ast)
   1.0

 This isn't as bad as it looks.
-LEPL does find the result we are expecting, it's just not the first result found, which is what ``parse()`` shows.
+Lepl does find the result we are expecting, it's just not the first result found, which is what ``parse()`` shows.
 We can see how many results are found::